State Policy Weekly Update 4/15/2022 - NORML

-This week’s update highlights important advancements of legislation in Maryland, New Hampshire, and Delaware, and additional important movements in Pennsylvania, Maine, Illinois and other states.
+This week’s update highlights important advancements of legislation in Maryland, New Hampshire, and Delaware, and additional important movements in Pennsylvania, Maine and other states.

 Pennsylvania

-Note: UPDATE: The Senate Judiciary Committee passed HB 629.
-The legislation now heads to the Senate floor.